-To address potential impacts to the surrounding environment, as part of their application for the 16 devices referenced above, the Department stated that they would complete three annual monitoring reports.
-Prior to installing the devices, Department of Parks and Recreation district staff was informed of their responsibility to monitor and report any adverse effects resulting from the devices as well as any complaints concerning traffic impacts.
+To address potential impacts to public access and the surrounding environment, as part of their application for the 16 devices referenced in the above finding, the Department stated that they would complete three annual monitoring reports.
+Prior to installing any of the mechanical fee collection devices, Department of Parks and Recreation district staff was informed of their responsibility to monitor and report any adverse effects resulting from the devices as well as any complaints concerning traffic impacts.
 The first annual report submitted in December of 1992 concluded that there were no new parking patterns, no new publicly initiated trails or park entrances associated with any of the monitored locations.
 While the Surfrider Foundation contended that unauthorized trails have been made in San Diego County as a result of the new devices, Commission and Department staff did not concur based on the fact that there was no documentation as to when these trails had been made and that they in fact appeared to be several years old.